Inclement Weather Policy

 c.
 The offense continues.

-If that entire scenario is repeated, the board then calls Strike 2 (4-6 month suspension from HM dances).
-If that entire scenario is again repeated, the board then calls Strike 3 (permanent ban from HM dances).
+e.
+If the offense is repeated, the board then calls Strike 2 (4-6 month suspension from HM dances).
+If the offense is again repeated, the board then calls Strike 3 (permanent ban from HM dances).
 (Approved February 24, 2008)

 Host Responsibilities in Regards to Volunteer Help